Skip to content

 Leadership Scope

 This is a small community with high stakes.
-A junior officer in the lane is responsible for readiness, equipment accountability, training discipline, and the judgment climate inside an EOD team.
-That team may be responding to conventional unexploded ordnance, improvised devices, range clears, or nuclear-response tasks.
+A junior officer in the lane is responsible for readiness, equipment accountability, training discipline, and the judgment climate inside an EOD flight.
+That flight may respond to conventional unexploded ordnance found on or near an installation, improvised explosive devices on deployed missions, range clearance operations, or nuclear-weapons-accident response tasks under special programs such as NEST coordination.

 As officers progress, the work broadens into program leadership, installation explosive-safety relationships, and joint coordination.
 The unit size may be smaller than some other officer specialties, but the consequence of weak leadership is far higher.